sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This prevents situations where a Client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims.
-For example, if a Client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the Client the full user name and birthdate.
+For example, if a Client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the Client the full user name and birth date.
+Similarly, broad attribute requests through the scope parameter, such as `profile` SHOULD NOT be used.

 All Relying Parties MUST apply the concept of data minimization.
 As a result, a Client MUST NOT request any more identifiers, attributes or other claims